mattruggio/basketball/README.md

 Element      | Description
 :------------ | :-----------
 **Draft** | Bounded context (sub-module) dealing with executing an asynchronous draft.
-**Engine** | Aggregate root responsible for providing an iterable interface capable of executing a draft, pick by pick.
+**Room** | Aggregate root responsible for providing an iterable interface capable of executing a draft, pick by pick.
-**Event** | Represents one cycle execution result from the Engine.
+**Event** | Represents one cycle execution result from the Room.
 **External Ruby App** | An example consumer for the Draft context.
 **Front Office** | Identifiable as a team, contains configuration for how to auto-pick draft selections.
 **League** | Set of rosters that together form a cohesive league.